Introduction

 In previous versions of Oracle APEX, we had the ability to generate and export PDF files using the functionality provided by Apache FOP (Formatting Objects Processor).

-But in ORDS 18.4.0 release, the developers had advised to not use it due to its limitations.
+But in the ORDS 18.4.0 release, the developers had advised to not use it due to its limitations.
 They also marked it as deprecated, which allows them to remove it in future versions of Oracle APEX and ORDS.

 In ORDS 19.4, they have removed Apache FOP but if you still want to generate, export or print PDF reports then don’t worry, because APEX Office Print (AOP) is there to help you out.
 This solution is completely integrated with Oracle APEX and offers a lot more features than Apache FOP.

-Updated Behavior of Installer
+Updated Behavior of the Installer

 Previously the process was automatic, but this change provides more control and flexibility.
 So, now we can decide whether to save parameters or not based on our specific requirements.